clairexen/riscv-fanfic/riscv-posit/riscv-posit.md

 The PCF* instructions convert from a smaller format to XLEN, and PCT* converts to a smaller format.

+The PCT* result is stored sign-extended in the destination register.
+This allows for direct comparison of posits <XLEN using standard integer compare instructions.

-The use of conversion function best fits the use-model that for 8-bit and 16-bit arithmetic we usually want to use 8-bit and 16-bit formats for storing posits, but actual computations should be performed in larger formats to minimize rounding errors.
+The use of conversion functions best fits the common use-model for 8-bit and 16-bit arithmetic, where we usually want to use 8-bit and 16-bit formats for storing values in main memory, but actual computations should be performed in larger formats to minimize rounding errors.

 For architectures that support F/D/Q we also add conversion instructions: